 Well, it’s already only 3 weeks until Christmas!
 How did that happen??!
 I have really been getting into the spirit of the holidays lately.
 I don’t know if it’s because I had to decorate a little earlier this year for my two Holiday Home Tours here and here, or that it has been so cold here in California (a rarity this early), but either way, I am so excited for Christmas this year!

 Part of what I love, besides the decorating of course, is hosting holiday dinners and parties.
 I’ve shared that I love tablescaping, and this time of year it’s especially fun.
-I know some people hate entertaining, but I truly love it.
-So with that in mind, I thought I would share a casual nature-inspired Christmas tablescape.
-Hopefully, if you struggle with this kind of thing, it might help or maybe even inspire.
+Today I thought I would share a casual nature-inspired Christmas tablescape.
+Hopefully, if you struggle with this kind of thing, it will help or even inspire you.
 This would be perfect for a casual gathering, tree-trimming party, or even Christmas Eve dinner.

 Usually my tablescapes are inspired by a particular theme, and this one was no exception.
 I found these plates at Marshall’s recently and since I passed on some plaid plates at Home Goods several years ago and have regretted it ever since, I knew I had to have them!